The university checks cumulative grades following the end of the spring semester or at the end of the summer semester.

 No, the only requirement is a 3.0 USC GPA and reasonable progress toward your degree.
+However, in order to receive and maintain eligiblity for the scholarship and tuition reduction if an out of state student, a student must enroll in 12 hours each semester.

 You may appeal a scholarship suspension under limited conditions as outlined in the Scholarship Appeal Policy for General University and Financial Aid Committee Scholarships.
 However, once such a scholarship has been terminated it cannot be reinstated.